-Sunbath, Watercolor is an original framed watercolor, 21″ x 14″, painted in 1993.
+Sunbath is a watercolor, 13″ x 18″, framed in a solid oak frame with dull gold trim and matted with gray and white mats.
 It’s also available as prints on paper and canvas and as a greeting card.

 A study of winter sunlight, because there’s a cat in it.
 It’s a very simple scene: a black cat having a bath in front of a white painted kitchen cabinet with chrome handles, and a yellow and orange patterned carpet, but the play of light has fun with the colors and objects.

 Brilliant light streams in the window at a long angle in the late afternoon seeming to point to the cat having a good bath in the sun.
 It’s Kublai, wrapped around licking his hip in one of those only-cats-can-do-that positions, really the first painting I did of him, though I’d hardly call it a portrait.
 The mahogany tones in his fur gleam in amongst the black, and the highlighted areas are bluish in complement while his darkest shadows are an inscrutable rich velvety black.
 Sun shines through one ear coloring it coral.

 The sun is so bright that the most brilliant areas in the carpet patterned as Spanish tiles are simply brightness with no pattern or color at all, yet the yellow-orange carpet reflects up onto the painted white cabinets leaving trails and smudges of yellow and cantaloupe and coral and orange, just enough to brighten up the cold winter light.
 Best of all, and one of the details that convinced me to paint this in watercolor, the chrome handles flash the reflection of sunlight while capturing a bit of the yellow and orange and reflecting Kublai, below.